Email notification preferences

 Set email notification preferences

-To set parameters for email notifications sent from Microsoft Cloud App Security to administrators requesting alerts, and notifications sent to end users about breaches in which they are involved, follow this procedure.
-For information about the Microsoft Cloud App Security email server IP address that you should whitelist in your anti-spam service, see Network requirements.
+Microsoft Defender for Cloud Apps enables you to customize the email notifications sent to end users involved in breaches.
+To set parameters for email notifications, follow this procedure.
+For information about the Microsoft Defender for Cloud Apps email server IP address that you should allow in your anti-spam service, see Network requirements.

-In the menu bar, click the settings cog and select Settings, and then select the Mail settings tab.
+In the menu bar, select the settings cog, select Settings, and then select the Mail settings tab.

-Under Email sender identity: If you are planning to use the default email settings, you don't need to change anything in this section.
+Under Email sender identity: If you're planning to use the default email settings, you don't need to change anything in this section.
 If you want to customize the email sender identity, you can set any of the settings here to customize the field you want to change.
-You can change any or all of the following: From display name, From email address, Reply-to email address.
-Microsoft Cloud App Security accomplishes this for you by using a third-party mail service called MailChimp®.
-Make sure you review and accept MailChimp's Terms of Service and Privacy Statement in order to enable this - otherwise Microsoft Cloud App Security will send the notifications using the default settings.
+You can change any or all of the following items: From display name, From email address, Reply-to email address.
+Microsoft Defender for Cloud Apps accomplishes the customization by using a third-party mail service called MailChimp®.
+Make sure you review and accept MailChimp's Terms of Service and Privacy Statement to enable customization.
+Otherwise, Microsoft Defender for Cloud Apps will send the notifications using the default settings.

 Only unicode characters are supported in the display name and the email address according to the rfc822 standard.

 For the Email design, you can use an html file to customize and design the email messages sent from the system.
-The html file used for your template should include the following:
+The html file used for your template should include the following things:

 All template CSS files should be inline in the template.

-%%logo%% - a URL to your company's logo that was uploaded in the General setting page
+%%logo%% - URL to your company's logo that was uploaded in the General setting page.

-%%title%% - a placeholder for the title of the email, as set by the policy.
+%%title%% - Placeholder for the title of the email, as set by the policy.

-%%content%% - a placeholder for the content that will be included for end users, as set by the policy.
+%%content%% - Placeholder for the content that will be included for end users, as set by the policy.